Introducing LeadGen At Google London Campus

-We were honored to present LeadGen to founders and entrepreneurs in Campus London, Google’s startup hub in the UK.
+Our co-founder, Christopher Lier, was honored to present LeadGen to founders and entrepreneurs at Google London Campus, Google’s startup hub in the UK.

 In the line-up at the Techhub demo night were 8 start-ups, all within the tech and digital sector, presenting their products or business ideas.